Wagner Group activities in Libya: Introduction to the Libyan Civil War

 Subsequently, at the sites of various clashes along the frontline, GNA militiamen were recovering Russian material being left behind.
 By early November, the number of PMCs had grown to 200 or 300 and Wagner snipers were causing a number of casualties among GNA frontline fighters, with 30 percent of the deaths in one unit being due to the Russian snipers.
 On one day, nine GNA fighters were killed by sniper fire.
 In another incident at the frontline town of 'Aziziya, three GNA fighters were killed by snipers while assaulting a Russian-occupied school.
 The PMCs eventually blew a hole in the wall of a classroom and escaped as the GNA attacked the school with Turkish armored vehicles.
 The PMCs' snipers killed a number of competent GNA mid-level commanders along the frontline.
-The presence of the PMCs also lead to more precise mortar fire being directed at the GNA.
+The presence of the PMCs also leads to more precise mortar fire being directed at the GNA.
 The PMCs were also equipped with laser-guided howitzer shells and thus artillery fire had become more precise through laser designation from ground spotters.
 They were also reportedly using hollow point ammunition in contravention of rules of war.
 With the ground fighting in the war among the local factions being considered amateurish, it was thought that the arrival of the PMCs could have an outsized impact.
 Additionally, the PMCs introduced land mines and improvised explosive devices into the conflict, planting a number of booby traps and minefields on the outskirts of Tripoli, as well as at least in one residential neighborhood of the capital.
 According to Jalel Harchaoui, a Libya expert at The Netherlands Institute of International Relations, the PMCs' toughness, lethal techniques and coordination discipline instilled fear in the GNAs' forces as their morale suffered.